-The major focus of my research is Gaucher disease, a prototype rare lysosomal disease with emerging relevance of sphingolipid metabolism to common diseases such as Parkinson disease, cancers (myeloma, B cell malignancies and HCC) and pulmonary hypertension.
+The major focus of my research is Gaucher disease, a prototype rare lysosomal disease with emerging relevance of sphingolipid metabolism to common diseases such as Parkinson disease, cancers (myeloma, B cell malignancies and HCC) and pulmonary arterial hypertension.
 The key areas that are under active investigations are:

 - Development of clinical tools to define the spectrum, severity and sub-types of Gaucher disease;

 - Biomarker discovery to aid patient monitoring and understand disease mechanisms;

 - We are participating in several clinical trials of recombinant enzyme replacement therapies and small molecule therapies for Gaucher disease.